obrien-lab-psu/A-recently-discovered-class-of-tertiary-structure-is-common-across-proteomes-and-associated-/Yeast/README_2.md

 DATA/genes_with_representative_proteins --> Representative genes after filtering described in Methods

 *Please note that all inputs thus far are in PDB numbering (entanglement and functional information)*

+*Please note that all data obtained from web services such as UniProt and QuickGO (for Gene Ontology analysis) can change since they continuously update their databases*